Back to Basics: Financial Independence

 Make a savings plan — and stick to it!

-Review your budget and align your spending habits with your goals.
+Review your budget and align your spending habits with your values and goals.

 Pick up a side gig to boost your income and ability to save.